 Exercise caution when sharing personal information such as your name, home address, phone number, and email address online.
 Attackers will attempt to get your information in many ways.

-If you are not sure about a link or a file attachment in an email, don't follow the link or download it, just simply delete it.
+If you are not sure about a link or file attachment in an email, don't follow the link or download it, just simply delete it.
+If you are unsure, you can also contact the entity directly via their website or phone number to confirm.
 It could be malware that once executed can allow attackers to access the data on your machine remotely.

 Poorly worded emails